Simprints/SimTracker/README.md

 * To view `programUid` of a Program, go to top-right `Menu` -> `Maintenance` -> `Program` -> `Program`.
 In the list of Programs, locate the one of an interest, press the 3-dot menu button on the right of it, and select `Show details`.
 The `programUid` value will be in the `Id` section.
 * Absent or incorrect `programUid` or `projectId` value would result into the Program not supporting biometric functions.
 * Absent or non-positive `matchConfidenceScoreThreshold` value would effectively make it 0, so then anything that Simprins ID returns is a match for SimCapture.
-* Non-positive `biometricLockingTimeoutMinutes` value would effectively make it 0, so then a TEI profile needs to be biometrically unlocked before every viewing.
+* Non-positive or absent `biometricLockingTimeoutMinutes` value would effectively make it 0, so then a TEI profile needs to be biometrically unlocked before every viewing.
-* Absent `biometricLockingTimeoutMinutes` value would mean that all TEIs in this Program are always freely viewable, with no locking in place.

 Also see the JSON example above.